-Given the received signal observations of $\mathbf{y}D^I, \mathbf{y}D^{II}$ and the knowledge of CSI, we employ iterative receiver [25] to pursue the Maximum A posteriori Probability (MAP) estimate of each source's information owing to the otherwise excessive complexity.
-Exchanging extrinsic information by iterating between the two receiver phases may be mutually helpful, but our focus is on the encoding and decoding techniques of the second transmission phase, hence we assume that the first phase source to destination transmission provides the second phase with a constant level of a priori mutual information of the multiple sources and will only discuss the iterative receiver of the second phase.
+1) Receiver Structure: Given the received signal observations of $\mathbf{y}D^I, \mathbf{y}D^{II}$ and the knowledge of CSI, we employ iterative receiver to pursue the Maximum A posteriori Probability (MAP) estimate of each source's information owing to the otherwise excessive complexity.
+Exchanging extrinsic information by iterating between the two receiver phases may be mutually helpful, but our focus is on the encoding and decoding techniques of the second transmission phase, hence we assume that the first phase source to destination transmission provides the second phase with a constant level of a priori mutual information of the multiple sources.

-The iterative receiver of the second phase consists of four building blocks, as seen in Fig 4, which exchange Log-Likelihood Ratios (LLR) of the associated information.
+The iterative receiver of Fig 3 exchanges Log-Likelihood Ratios (LLR) of four building blocks.
 The first stage is the multiple relay based detection (DET), which separates the signals received from N relays.
 This is followed by the decomposition (DCP) of the K sources' information at each relay, where we collectively treat the decoding of each MSC technique as an instantiation of DCP.
-Each of the Kdecomposed information streams is then forwarded to the soft channel decoder (DEC) of Fig 4 associated with each of the K sources.
-Finally, maximum ratio combining (COM) of the N relays' signal is performed in order to achieve an improved decision by exploiting the diversity gain gleaned from the Nreplicas.
+Each of the K decomposed information streams is then forwarded to the soft channel decoder (DEC) of Fig 3 associated with each of the K sources.
+Finally, combining (COM) of the N relays' signal is performed in order to achieve an improved decision.